 The ATP Update includes identification and prioritization of a core bicycle and pedestrian network throughout the City.
 New elements that focus on enhancement and maintenance of existing trail and sidewalk network, as well as way-finding.
-Acknowledgment of work done over the past eight years and provide direction for future implementation and maintenance efforts.
+Acknowledge work done since original ATP adopted in 2008 and provide direction for future implementation and maintenance efforts.
 The ATP Update provides a framework for prioritization of implementation of the City's goals to meet the needs of individuals and families living, working and recreating in Bloomington through strategic investments in multi-modal transportation features.
 Throughout the update process the residents have had opportunities to provide input into the plan through an on-line survey, stakeholder meetings and resident open houses.